Open-Collective-Foundation/docs/what-we-offer/employment.md

 ## About

-Initiatives fiscally hosted by OCF can have employees, with access to benefits like health insurance.
-Costs related to employment are paid from the initiative's budget, with OCF as the employer.
+Collectives fiscally hosted by OCF can have employees, with access to benefits like health insurance.
+Costs related to employment are paid from the Collective's budget, with OCF as the employer.

 ### How it works

-The initiative admins define who to hire (themselves or others), how much to pay in salaries, and the job descriptions.
-Initiatives decide their own internal management structure, work practices, hours, and other day to day aspects of the job.&#x20;
+The Collective admins define who to hire (themselves or others), how much to pay in salaries, and the job descriptions.
+Collectives decide their own internal management structure, work practices, hours, and other day to day aspects of the job.&#x20;

 OCF ensures legal compliance with employment regulations, and takes care of payroll, liability, taxes, workers comp, and all the paperwork.&#x20;